tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Which type of public IP address is retained even when the instance is stopped?
 Answer: An elastic IP address.

+## Cloudfront

 - You are trying to access a Cloudfront distribution but cannot see the web site.
 What is a possible cause?
-Answer: Make sure the default page is set to index.html.
+Answer: Make sure the default root object is set to index.html.

+- What Cloudfront feature allows you to exchange data securely with S3?
+Answer: Signed URLs.

+- What Cloudfront feature allows you to restrict access for multiple files?
+Answer: Cloudfront Signed cookies

+- What feature in Cloudfront allows you to restrict access to a select number of countries?
+Answer: Cloudfront Geo Restriction

 - What service has built-in DoS proection: Route 53, Internet Gateway, Cloudfront or AWS Direct Connect?
 Answer: Cloudfront is a CDN which provides built-in DoS protection.
 Among these, AWS Direct Connect provides a way to connect on-prem machines to AWS and does not provide DoS protection.

-- What types of Origin does Amazon CloudFront support?
+- What types of Origin does Amazon Cloudfront support?
 Answer: S3 bucket and EC2 instance

+- When you're configuring a Cloudfront distribution to use Signed URLs/Cookies, it is recommended to use ............................ signer instead of ................................ signer.
+Answer: Trusted Key Group (recommended), Trusted signer

 - In Amazon Route 53, what is the name for the configuration item that holds a collection of records belonging to a domain: DNS record, Alias or Routing Policy?
 Answer: Hosted zone